 A special process exists to exchange the residency visa sticker in your passport for a residency card, and this must be done in person at a local immigration office in Mexico.

 The procedures involve completing some forms, and writing a letter (in Spanish) requesting the exchange.
-You must attend your local immigration office in Mexico with the paperwork correctly completed to finish the residency application process and exchange your visa for a residency card.
+You must attend your local immigration office in Mexico with the paperwork correctly completed to finish the residency application process and exchange the visa sticker in your passport for a residency card.

-Our associate provides tele-support that enables you to attend the immigration office in Mexico yourself fully prepared with all the forms and other paperwork duly completed and ready to file.
+Our associates offer a choice of tele-assistance that enables you to attend the immigration office in Mexico yourself fully prepared with all the forms and other paperwork duly completed and ready to file, and they offer accompanied assistance at selected locations in Mexico if you want someone to prepare all the paperwork and accompany you to file at the immigration office.

 Time scales to exchange your visa for a residency card